Jump to

 • Lawyers

-One of the most common reasons for a worker to be classified as salaried non-exempt is if they work a fluctuating workweek (FWW).
+One of the most common reasons a worker may be classified as salaried non-exempt is if they work a fluctuating workweek (FWW).

 Salaried Non-Exempt Employees vs. Hourly Employees